 How are composite fillings placed?

 Composite fillings are usually placed in one appointment.
 While the tooth is numb, your dentist will remove decay as needed.
 The space will then be thoroughly cleaned and carefully prepared before the new filling is placed.
-If the decay was near the nerve of the tooth, a special medication will be applied for added protection.
+If the decay was near the nerve of the tooth, a special medication will be applied for added protection of the nerve.
 The composite filling will then be precisely placed, shaped, and polished, restoring your tooth to its original shape and function.

 It is normal to experience sensitivity to hot and cold when composite fillings are first placed, however this will subside shortly after your tooth acclimates to the new filling.